sbcshop/GPS_RTK_Breakout_Software/README.md

 The SB-Components GPS RTK Breakout is the next iteration of u-blox's GPS offerings!
 This version takes advantage of dead reckoning for navigation.
 The u-Blox ZED-F9R is a powerful GPS-RTK (Real Time Kinematic) unit that uses a fusion of IMU, wheel ticks, a vehicle dynamics model, correction data, and GNSS measurements to provide a highly accurate and continuous position for navigation under challenging conditions.
 We will quickly get you set up using the Qwiic ecosystem through Arduino and Python so that you can start reading the output!

-## What is Dead Reckoning?

-Dead Reckoning is the process of determining the current position by combining previously determined positional data with speed and heading.
-This process can also be applied to determine future positions as well!
-The ZED-F9R uses Dead Reckoning which calculates speed and heading (amongst many other points of data) through the use of an ***internal inertial measurement unit (IMU)***.
-The addition of a wheel tick, RTCM-formatted corrections, and ***IMU allows the ZED-F9R to produce high precision*** and more accurate readings in between GNSS data refreshes!
-In addition, the module can also give accurate and useful GNSS data in areas where satellite connections are difficult to maintain: areas like the dense urban environments of major cities, long tunnels, parking garages, and any large UFOs that may descend from the sky, etc.

 ## Hardware Overview